 There are plenty of practical reasons to layer rugs.
-“People layer rugs to be use pieces they have inherited, the rug they have isn't the right size for the space, or they may only be able to afford something smaller.
+“People layer rugs to use pieces they have inherited, the rug they have isn't the right size for the space, or their budget may afford smaller sized rugs.
 Sometimes designers put down a piece of sisal (simple fiberous rugs), or a straw mat before placing a livelier motif on top.
-In England, they used to use apple grass to frame the space, then they would layer kilims or smaller area rugs over the top of it.
+In England, they used apple grass to frame the space, then they would layer kilims or smaller area rugs on top of it.
 Rug layering can also be helpful for acoustics within larger spaces, the more you layer the more insulated it will be.
 Sometimes people will put them down for random reasons as well.
 For example, I had a client who purchased one rug, and their husband would sit in his chair and nervously rub his feet when he was watching the ballgame.
 We found smaller rugs for them to layer over and put under his feet so it wouldn’t wear a hole in the primary rug of the room.
-So, things like that, you know funny little character traits, rug layering can be helpful as well.”
+Things like that — funny little character traits — rug layering can support as well.”

 “You want color harmony.
-Think about it as if the rugs were having a conversation.
-If the rugs are talking to each other, they need to be able to speak and relate to each other to form a relationship.
+Imagine the rugs were having a conversation.
+If they are talking to each other, they need to be able to speak and form a relationship.
 It’s nice to mix scales — a small scale with a medium scale with a larger scale, it doesn’t have to be ‘matchy-matchy.’
 In fact, it shouldn’t be matchy-matchy, but the colors should be harmonious with each other.
-Color harmony can be full-on, super high contrast, or low.
-The intensity of the palettes should be similar.
+Color harmony can be super high contrast, or low.
+What matters is that intensity of the palettes should be similar.
 For example, you wouldn’t want a bright hue combined with a pale one, you would want something that has the same level of color.
 The colors can be a different depth of tone, but it needs to be in a friendly range.”

 “The more patterns you have, the more you have to consider.
 You could go for that over-the-top pattern on pattern look but I think more people like to have the other pieces of the room speaking to the rugs as well.
 It’s grounding.
 It’s a space for your eyes to rest on for a minute and then your pillows, accessories, and furniture will continue to flow the poetry of the room.”